Motojo/payara-android-article/english.md

 ![alt text](http://guate-jug.net/payara-android/5.png "instaling JDK")

 Fedora might want to update some dependencies before installing the JDK, so this might take a while.
-If you check the Java version with `java -v` after installing the JDK, it will fail; so don’t worry about it since it doesn't affect our goal to run an instance of Payara Micro.
+If you check the Java version with `java -v` after installing the JDK, and you will notice that it will fail; so don’t worry about it since it doesn't affect our goal to run an instance of Payara Micro.

 ## Downloading Payara Micro and deploying an application.

-Let’s download the Payara Micro jar.
+Let’s download the Payara Micro JAR file.
 To do this, just copy the distribution link from the [Payara website](https://www.payara.fish/downloads) and use it with the following command:

     wget "<PAYARA_MICRO_DOWNLOAD_URL>" -O payara-micro.jar

 Is recommended to also download a WAR file like [this one](https://www.dropbox.com/s/w573h7lajd9405w/Application.war?dl=1) to test the server.

-This WAR is a modified project of my [JavaEE 7 / Gradle starter project](https://github.com/Motojo/Java-EE7-Starter-Project) with just an _index.html_ page and 3 sample RESTful web services:
+This WAR file is a modified project of my [JavaEE 7 / Gradle starter project](https://github.com/Motojo/Java-EE7-Starter-Project) with just an _index.html_ page and 3 sample RESTful web services:

     <host>:<port>/api
     <host>:<port>/api/list